Who we are

-The SSE aims to support innovative grassroots projects.
+The SSE is particularly keen to support innovative grassroots projects.
 We look for great ideas from people with first-hand experience of social issues because we believe personal experience builds a strong foundation of practical knowledge.
 You can read more about our inspiring students on our stories page.

 Where we work

 The SSE was founded in East London in 1997 and has since grown to become a global network.
 The SSE now operates in 12 locations across the UK and has schools in India, Canada and Australia.